kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

 The `dbx` package is deprecated by Databricks, and dbx workflow documentation is moved to a [new page](./databricks_dbx_workflow.md).
 ```

-This guide demonstrates a wokrflow for developing Kedro Project on Databricks using Databricks Asset Bundles.
-You will learn how to develop your project using local environment, then use `kedro-databricks` and Databricks Asset Bundle `to package your code for running pipeline on Databricks.
+This guide demonstrates a workflow for developing a Kedro Project on Databricks using Databricks Asset Bundles.
+You will learn how to develop your project using a local environment, then use `kedro-databricks` and Databricks Asset Bundle to package your code for running pipelines on Databricks.

+## Benefits of local development

 By working in your local environment, you can take advantage of features within an IDE that are not available on Databricks notebooks: